 Feng reported on the new MLS NRT algorithm, beginning in January 2023, based on a neural network trained on 17 years of MLS Version 5 production Level-2 processing calculations.
 It is considerably faster and has been shown to be more accurate than the prior NRT algorithms, which relied on radiative transfer calculations that included significant approximations to meet the NRT latency requirement.
 The new algorithm is better at capturing features such as strong horizontal gradients.
-While the MLS NRT $H_2O$ and Temperature products were previously transitioned to this neural network approach, this new update marks the adoption of neural network approaches for all products.
-Feng provided images derived from the new algorithm and the previous algorithm, and contrasted them using images from AIRS, which showed more consistency for CO between the new algorithm and AIRS.
-For O3 and SO2 there was not as much difference between the old algorithm and the new.
+While the MLS NRT H2O and Temperature products were previously transitioned to this neural network approach, this new update marks the adoption of neural network approaches for all products.
+Feng provided images derived from the new algorithm and the previous algorithm, and contrasted them using images from AIRS, which showed more consistency for CO between the new algorithm and the new.